DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book_with_cites.md

 But the most sophisticated aspect of the hero mythology was the savior programming.
-Humans were taught that they needed heroes to save them from monsters, but these heroes always served the new divine order.
+Humans were taught that they needed heroes to save them from monsters, but these heroes always served the new Regal order.

 **The savior pattern:**

 - Humans are helpless against monsters/giants/hybrids
-- Only special heroes chosen by the new Reges can defeat them
+- Only special heroes chosen by the new **Reges** can defeat them
-- Heroes succeed through divine assistance, not independent power
+- Heroes succeed through Regal assistance, not independent power
-- Victory requires submission to and cooperation with the new divine authorities
+- Victory requires submission to and cooperation with the new Regal authorities
 - Salvation comes from above, not from human development or enhancement